jpichon21/Axelle/README.md

 Custom Website for the french Soprano singer Axelle Fanyo.

 Featuring a tailor-made PHP CMS with a custom backoffice using Spectre.CSS.
-We get satisfying loadtime results thanks to a framework-inspired file structure using includes.
+We get satisfying loading time results thanks to a framework-inspired file structure using includes.

 # Libraries used :
 - Spectre.CSS